Services

 Our Approach: Built In, Not Bolted On

-The most common accessibility failure pattern in web development is treating it as a testing phase.
+The most common failure pattern is treating accessibility as a testing phase.
 The website gets designed, developed, and then someone runs an automated scan.
 The scan finds 200 issues.
-The developer fixes the easy ones, marks the rest as acceptable, and ships it.
-This approach fails because most accessibility issues are architectural.
-You cannot fix a heading hierarchy after the content is written.
-You cannot add keyboard navigation after the JavaScript is built.
-You cannot make a colour palette accessible after the brand guidelines are finalised.
+The developer fixes the easy ones and ships the rest.
+This fails because most accessibility issues are architectural.
+You cannot fix a heading hierarchy after the content is written or add keyboard navigation after the JavaScript is built.

 Client Results